cerebro/ggp-clj-players/README.md

 ```
 git submodule init
 git submodule update
+lein sub install
-lein do deps, kiosk
+lein do deps, compile
+lein kiosk
 ```

 Then pick any of the sample games available in the Kiosk and pick the cljRandomPlayer to test it out.
 The other sample players listed come from the Java library itself.

-You can also fire the player of your choice for remote game playing via ```./play.sh```
+You can also fire the player of your choice for remote game playing via ```lein launch``

 ## License